Blendify/blender-manual/blender_docs/manual/data_system/linked_libraries.rst

 the *Rigid Body* settings won't be linked in since they're associated with their scenes world.

-As an alternative you could link in the entire scene and set it as a :ref:`scene-background_set`.
+As an alternative, you could link in the entire scene and set it as a :ref:`scene-background_set`.